Can you work out too hard and not lose weight?

-While most people see significant weight loss within the first few weeks of beginning an exercise program, more often than not, they will plateau and have a difficult time continuing to shed pounds.
+While most people see significant weight loss within the first few weeks of beginning an exercise program, more often than not, they will plateau and will have a difficult time continuing to shed pounds.

 This is because the body adapts to energy output in relation to calories, to the extent that exercise becomes inefficient for weight loss unless you increase the intensity.

-A successful weight loss program combines a reduction of daily calories with exercise, because calorie reduction is the most effective component in helping you lose weight and keep it off.
+A successful weight loss program combines a reduction of daily calories with exercise because calorie reduction is the most effective component in helping you lose weight and keep it off.

 Think of it this way: your body cannot store fat if it doesn’t have the food supply to do so.
 If you reduce your calorie intake while maintaining the same physical load, you will burn fat.

 Including exercise with calorie reduction strengthens and tones the muscles, thereby increasing metabolism and helping the body to burn calories more efficiently.
 When you return your daily calorie intake to normal levels, strong and toned muscles will use the food you eat more efficiently and keep you from putting the fat back on that you worked so hard to lose.

 Get More Out of Your Health and Fitness Routine.
 Go PRO!

 Regardless of Weight Loss, Can You Work out Too Hard?